 - Shaggy says popular phrase "My fellow Americans... let me make one thing perfectly clear...," used frequently by the 37th president.

 - Episode title is likely a play on the 1967 film Guess Who's Coming to Dinner.

 "Ghastly Ghost Town"

-The hotel clerk holds a note for the gang and asks if they're Fred, Daphne, Velma, Shaggy and Scooby by name.
+- The hotel clerk holds a note for the gang and asks whether they're Fred, Daphne, Velma, Shaggy and Scooby by name.
 Shaggy replies, "Like, we're sure not The Beatles!"